Jesse McCartney: Acting career

 McCartney appeared as a recurring character in the ABC Family series Greek for several episodes playing a star football talent who joins Kappa Tau.
 His character eventually decides to depledge the fraternity after citing pressures between football and Greek life combined with Rusty stealing his girlfriend Jordan.

 McCartney also worked in several installments of the Square Enix video game series Kingdom Hearts.
 He was featured as Roxas in Kingdom Hearts II in 2006, and reprised the role in 2009 in Kingdom Hearts 358/2 Days.
-He also provided the voice work for Ventus, a character in the video game of the same series Kingdom Hearts Birth by Sleep.
+He also provided the voice work for Ventus, a character in the video game of the same series Kingdom Hearts Birth by Sleep in 2010.
 He reprised both roles in Kingdom Hearts 3D: Dream Drop Distance, released in 2012, as well as in Kingdom Hearts III, released in 2019.

 McCartney also starred in the horror film Chernobyl Diaries, released on May 25, 2012.
-He has been added to the Season 7 (2013) cast of the Lifetime Network series Army Wives, portraying a young soldier deployed to Afghanistan with an 18-year-old wife at home.
+He appeared in the seventh season of the Lifetime Network series Army Wives in 2013, portraying a young soldier deployed to Afghanistan with an 18-year-old wife at home.

 In the summer of 2014, McCartney had a guest-starring role in the ABC Family series Young & Hungry.
 McCartney played "Cooper", a computer hacker with a romantic interest in the show's lead, played by Emily Osment.

 In 2016, McCartney appeared on Fear the Walking Dead as Reed, an aggressive member of a group of pirates.

 Jesse McCartney's acting career also includes voice over work (or voice acting) with Breathe Bible.